browserengineering/book/book/animations.md

 [^draw-incorrect]: It's worth calling out once again that this is not correct in the presence of nested visual effects; see the Go Further section.
-I've left fixing the problem to an exercise.
+I've left fixing the problem described there to an exercise.

 ``` {.python}
     def draw(self):